Graduation Day 2021 Photos

-Here is the link the SHS Graduation, they are live:
+Here is the link to the graduation ceremony photos:

 TRADITIONAL COMMENCEMENT REGALIA